lukso-network/lsp-smart-contracts/README.md

 ### Available Constants

-You can access interface IDs and other constants, using the `constants.js` file from the [lsp-smart-contracts package](https://www.npmjs.com/package/@lukso/lsp-smart-contracts).
+You can access interface IDs and other constants, using the [`constants.js` file](https://github.com/lukso-network/lsp-smart-contracts/blob/main/constants.js) file from the [lsp-smart-contracts package](https://www.npmjs.com/package/@lukso/lsp-smart-contracts).
-You can find all accessible constants in the [`constants.js` file](https://github.com/lukso-network/lsp-smart-contracts/blob/main/constants.js).

 ```js